 An arrangement of speakers designed to create a more immersive sound wrapping itself around the viewers.
 For 5.1 surround sound, you'll need five speakers and a low-frequency subwoofer – hence the ‘five plus one’.
 For 6.1 and 7.1 surround sound, you'll need to add one or two more speakers respectively.
 You hook a surround sound system up to your TV using a digital coaxial or digital optical connection (for more, see Sockets).

 A low-frequency subwoofer is a complete speaker system dedicated to reproducing the low-pitched audio, bass sound.

-Some TVs have several USB ports that can be used to connect USB memory sticks for viewing photos on the TV, or for linking up an external hard drive for a PVR.
+Some TVs have one or more USB ports that can be used to connect USB devices, such as USB memory sticks for viewing photos on the TV, or external hard disk drives for a TV's PVR functionality.

 An analogue VGA input - sometimes marked 'PC' on the TV - allows you to connect your PC or laptop to the TV if it doesn’t have an HDMI output.

 VOD services allow you to 'stream' live and on-demand video on your TV, or in some cases 'download' programmes to watch later.
 Popular services include BBC iPlayer, Netflix and Sky Go.